GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 In case `python` command does not work but opens Microsoft Store, type `py` instead.

-The command means accessing the pip under the python interpreter specified as `python` in environment variable.
-This allows package management by each interpreter more controllable, even when using virtual environment.
+The command means accessing the pip under the python interpreter specified as `python` in the environment variable.
+This allows package management by each interpreter more controllable, even when using a virtual environment.
 When there is another version of Python installed, say 32 bits of Python 3.5

 ```
 py -3.5-32 -m pip
 ```

 # **PYTHON: VIRTUAL ENVIRONMENT**
-C-based project needs to include header files and libraries individually when compiling the script.
-Python, on the other hand, requires installation of modules under the interpreter directory.
+A programming language such as C/C++ needs to include header files and libraries before compiling.
+Similarly, Python requires installing necessary packages on the interpreter before running the script.

 However, when working with multiple Python projects, having all the packages installed in a single interpreter is inconvenient and inefficient.
-This is why separating Python environment is essential which can be done using virtual environment.
+This is why separating Python environments is essential which can be done by a virtual environment.

 ## `venv` Package
-The Python3 has virtual environment package `venv` included by default.
-The package support creating lightweight virtual environments with their own site directory, optionally isolated from system site directory.
+The Python3 has a virtual environment package `venv` included by default.
+The package creates lightweight virtual environments with their site directory, optionally isolated from the system site directory.

-Each virtual environment has its own Python binary (which matches the version of the binary that was used to create this environment) and can have its own independent set of installed Python packages in its site directory.
+Each virtual environment has its distinct Python binary (which matches the version of the binary that was used to create this environment) and can have its own independent set of installed Python packages in its site directory.

 ### Creating Environment
 Creating a virtual environment under the name `.venv` on desired project directory is done as follows: